"Sevastopol" built by Baltic Yard, St. Petersburg. Laid down 16 June 1909, launched 27 June 1911, completed 17 Nov 1914. Laid up late 1918.

 When the Crimea fell to the Germans in 1942, Parizhskaya Kommuna had to move her base of operations to the ports of the Caucuses.
 Throughout World War Two she was very active in supporting the Red Army along the Black Sea Coasts.
 The Parizhskaya Kommuna took part in the landing at Feodosiya and Sudak in January 1942, and bombarded German positions in the Crimea until March 1942.
 She was taken for repairs to Poti, where she was renamed the Sevastopol on the 31 May 1943.
 The Sevastopol was given the Order of the Red Banner in July 1945 for her war time record.

-She remained in service after the war until July 1954 and was finally stricken on the 17th February 1956.
+She remained in service after the war until July 1954 and was finally excluded on the 17th February 1956.

 | Specifications |